sbelete01/Readr-1/README.md

       we are using [ReactReader powerd by ePub.js](https://github.com/gerhardsletten/react-reader)
     - If not avaliable, they will be directed to an outside link to a public domain copy of the book.
     - If in app, the user should be able to exit the ebook and be back on the suggestion page.

+#### Reading List

+* #### When the user clicks on reading list, user will be shown the books the user has interest in
+    - A few buttons will appear: each are self explanatory
+    - The finished button will add to the users profile.
+So others can see what books they are reading

+#### Add Friends!

+* #### When the user clicks on add friends, he will see a search bar to be able to search for friends

+#### Book Club

+* #### The user will be able to send invites to book clubs to his following friends
+    - able to add to google calendar
+    - able to specify friends
+    - start and end times
+    - custom hangouts link

 #### User Book Lists
  * "To-Read"